twilson63/permaweb-cookbook/docs/src/guides/create-a-renderer/part-1-create-a-renderer.md

 Before we begin, make sure you have the following:

 -   Basic knowledge of JavaScript, HTML, and CSS
--   An Arweave wallet with a small amount of AR to deploy the renderer and the text file
 -   [Bundlr CLI](https://www.npmjs.com/package/@bundlr-network/cli) installed and configured

 ### Step 1: Create the "Hello, World!" text file